 “This guide illustrates the importance of online reputation management for businesses.
 Today’s customers are scouring the Internet to find out where they should spend their money and which companies deserve their business.
 In order to cultivate industry authority as well as earn and sustain consumer trust, you must make developing and maintaining an excellent online reputation your top marketing priority.”

-With more options available to buyers than ever before, they'll shop around and weigh up their options before buying.
-They’re less susceptible to the quick promises and gotcha advertising of yesteryear.
-Instead wanting more depth and understanding.
+With more options available to consumers than ever before, they'll shop around and weigh up their options before handing over their cash.
+They’ve lost their naivety.
+They’re less susceptible to the quick promises and gotcha advertising of the past.
+Wanting more authenticity and understanding.